Installing Modules on Unix¶

 orBASEPREFIX/$MODULE_VERSION/modulefiles

-if versioning installation mode enabled)New in version 4.0.
+if versioning installation mode enabled)Added in version 4.0.

 PREFIX